adonath/nanogptx/README.md

 </p>

 ## Purpose of this Repository
 The purpose of this repository is mostly documenting my own learning progress on recent developments in AI.
-I also wanted to learn more about JAX and found in the process that I typically ended up with simple and cleaner code compared to working with PyTorch, so I eneded up with this as clean as possible re-implementation of [nanoGPT](https://github.com/karpathy/nanoGPT) in pure JAX.
-It can be used for educational purposes, or as a clean, but still hackable starting point for small scale experiments on modified architecures, training strategies or experiments in interpretability.
-I think cooking a new experiment needs to start from a clean lab, so happy cooking!
+I first wanted to learn more transformers and the process of training LLMs and at the same time I wanted to learn about [JAX](https://docs.jax.dev/en/latest/).
+Give these goals a reasonable project was to re-implement [nanoGPT](https://github.com/karpathy/nanoGPT) in pure JAX.
+In the process I have found that I typically ended up with much cleaner code, compared to PyTorch.
+So I decided to spli the code base up into smaller reusable and modular parts.
+Now it can be used for educational purposes, or as a clean and hackable starting point for small scale experiments on modified architecures, training strategies or experiments in interpretability.
+I think cooking a new experiment needs to start from a clean lab, so **happy cooking**!

-**Note**: if you need minimal production grade implementations of LLMS you might rather want to check out [official JAX LLM examples](https://github.com/jax-ml/jax-llm-examples).
+**Note**: if you need minimal production grade implementations of LLMS you might rather want to check out [official JAX LLM examples](https://github.com/jax-ml/jax-llm-examples) or [Levanter](https://github.com/stanford-crfm/levanter), which is based on [Equinox](https://docs.kidger.site/equinox/).

+## Features

+Here are some of the features of this implementation:

+- **Hierarchical configuration:** I do like hierarchical configuration as loNg as it is not too deep.
+The confiuration system is based on TOML and dataclasses, combined with JAX pytree operations for serialization and deserialization.
+This might seem like a misue of the JAX PyTree system, but it is extremely simple and works rather well.
+It does type coercion to the default type on read so you get a minimal [Pydantic](https://docs.pydantic.dev/latest/) experience.
+- **CLI:** after careful consideration I have decied to support a CLI via [tyro](https://brentyi.github.io/tyro/).
+The code overhead is minimal, as all the configuration is in dataclasses anyway.
+And tyro offers a nice default interface as well as nested commands.
+- **Abstract evaluation and lazy initialization:** I think it is useful to not full instantiate a model on creation, but rather instantiate an abstract description of the array shapes, dtypes and shardings.
+This allows for an abstract evaluation which catches shape and dtype errors early without and using any flops.
+- **Minimal provenance:** The implementation supports minimal provenance of model configs, datasets and training.
+- **Support for Pixi enviromments:** this repository includes a `pixi.toml` with pre-defined environments for many scenarios such as CPU, CPU and even TPU.
+- **Sharding strategies**: TODO: support for configurable sharding strategies.
+- **Data preprocessing pipeline:** A minimal function based pre-processing pipeline for tokenization and document cleaning.

 ## Getting started
 This repositiry comes with mutiple pre-defined environmenst in a `pixi.toml` file.
 This makes ir very covenient to run the model in CPU, GPU and even TPU environments.